fwmechanic/k_edit/README.md

 Infinite undo/redo.

-K has no "project files" (although I'm starting to consider something like them); instead K can perform multi-file greps (mfgrep) targeting a set of files named in another file.
-K supports powerful recursive (tree) directory scanning with output to pseudofile, so, when combined with file-filtering edfuncs such as grep, strip, etc.  it's easy to quickly construct a buffer containing only the names of all of the files of interest to you.
-And since this is based on current dir-tree content, it's more likely to be complete and correct than a "project" that has to be maintained.
+K has no "project files" (although I'm starting to consider something like them); instead, K is integrated with [Exuberant Ctags](http://ctags.sourceforge.net/), and  can perform multi-file greps and replaces targeting sets of files named in another file.
+K supports powerful recursive (tree) directory scanning with output to pseudofile, so, when combined with file-filtering `function`s such as grep, strip, etc.  it's easy to quickly construct a buffer containing only the names of all of the files of interest to you.
+And since this is based on current dir-tree content, it's more likely to be complete and correct than a "project file" which must be independently maintained (and thus tends to fall out of sync with project reality).

 Limitations
 ========